 Home Improvement & Renovating

 Get rolling with this rewarding DIY weekend project!

 When you’re short on space but need the privacy only a door can give, the pocket door is a great solution!
 It hangs from a track and slides into a “hidden pocket” in the wall when you open it instead of swinging out into your room.
 This space-saving door is especially useful for small rooms such as bathrooms, ensuites, laundry rooms, and walk-in closets.
 You’ll have more room for fixtures and furnishings without sacrificing privacy and quiet.

-Precision is key to installing a pocket door, so make good use of your tape measure and level throughout the process.
+Precision is key to installing a pocket door, Knowles Building Centre recommends you make good use of your tape measure and level throughout the process.

 If you are an experienced carpenter, you may prefer to build your own frame.
 Fortunately, you can now purchase complete pocket door kits that have everything you need: detailed instructions, hardware, frame and track system.